-Big Bend National Park is experiencing an increase in visitation and with it a greater demand for both frontcountry and backcountry camping within the park.
+Big Bend National Park is experiencing an increase in visitation and with it a greater demand for both frontcountry and backcountry camping.
 The park is busiest on extended weekends related to Federal holidays, during the weeks of the Thanksgiving, Christmas and the New Years holidays, and during spring break in mid to late March.

-At these times visitors can generally expect the Chisos Mountains Lodge and all of the park's three developed campgrounds to fill each day, with increased demand for backcountry campsites that often fill to capacity as well.
+At these times visitors can generally expect the Chisos Mountains Lodge and all of the park's three frontcountry campgrounds to fill each day, with increased demand for backcountry campsites that often fill to capacity as well.
 If you plan on visiting Big Bend it is best to come prepared with alternative plans for camping or lodging outside of the park.

 Parking areas for popular trails and destinations in the park may also become congested during busy periods.
 Please obey traffic and parking laws in these areas and be courteous to other visitors.
 If a parking lot is full consider visiting another trail or point of interest in the park and returning when the area is less busy.